Battle of Morristown

-The Battle of Morristown was a battle of the American Civil War fought in present-day Hamblen County, Tennessee on October 28, 1864.
+The Battle of Morristown took place during the American Civil War in present-day Hamblen County, Tennessee on October 28, 1864.
 Union forces under General Alvan C. Gillem attacked Confederate forces under General John C. Vaughn who were defending Morristown, Tennessee.
 Vaughn's Confederates were routed and Gillem's forces pursued them into nearby Russellville, Tennessee.

 Background

 Morristown, Tennessee sat at the crossroads of the East Tennessee & Virginia Railroad and the turnpike to Cumberland Gap.
 This railroad location meant that troops were moving through Morristown as early as Spring 1861.
 The town would remain a key military crossroads for the rest of the war.
 At the time, it was a small collection of buildings surrounded by open farm land.
 Shortly after becoming Abraham Lincoln's running mate for the election of 1864, Andrew Johnson began working on removing Confederate resistance in East Tennessee.
 Johnson sent Brigadier General Alvan C. Gillem to establish civil law and protect loyal mountaineers.
 In October 1864, Brigadier General John C. Vaughn's Confederate forces captured the railroad depot at Bull's Gap, before taking up positions southwest at Morristown.
 Gillem moved his Union forces from New Market, Tennessee to Morristown in order to dislodge Vaughn out of East Tennessee and capture his men.
 The Union troops reached Mossy Creek (now Jefferson City) and Panther Creek, just west of Morristown, on October 27.